GSS-Cogs/csvw-example/index.md

 ## Level 5: The addition of a dataset structure definition.

-So at this point we have a csvw schema that fully describes the concepts and codelists it's referencing, so that last thing to accomplish is to provide a full dataset structure defintion.
+So at this point we have a csvw schema that fully describes the concepts and codelists it's referencing, so that last thing to accomplish is to provide a dataset structure defintion.

 Please note - the addition of a dsd is the last step is creating a fulll semantically supplied definition.
 Once this step is implemented you will have all the information required to convert the csv directly to RDF linked data should you need to (i.e your csv + csvw outputs will be functionally equivelant to RDF outputs).